wscds/Mix-Paste/README.md

-Here’s an improved version of the README for the Mix-Paste method:

----

 # Mix-Paste: A Data Augmentation Technique for X-Ray Prohibited Item Detection under Noisy Annotations

 This repository contains the source code for the paper *"Augmentation Matters: A Mix-Paste Method for X-Ray Prohibited Item Detection under Noisy Annotations."* The Mix-Paste method enhances detection performance, particularly when dealing with noisy annotations in X-ray images.